On profinite rigidity amongst free-by-cyclic groups I: the generic case: Introduction

 \subsubsection{Automorphisms of universal Coxeter groups}

 Finally, we extend our results to the setting of universal Coxeter groups.
-A group $G$ is \emph{\{universal Coxeter\}-by-cyclic}, or \emph{\{universal Coxeter\}-by-cyclic} for short, if it splits as a semi-direct product $W_n \rtimes \Z$ where $W_n = \bigast_{i=1}^n \Z /2$ is the free product of $n$ copies of $\Z / 2$.
+A group $G$ is \emph{\{universal Coxeter\}-by-cyclic} if it splits as a semi-direct product $W_n \rtimes \Z$ where $W_n = \bigast_{i=1}^n \Z /2$ is the free product of $n$ copies of $\Z / 2$.
 A \emph{free basis} of $W_n$ is a generating set for $W_n$ such that each element has order 2.